 Distinctive features:

-• Maintenance activities are triggered in response to equipment failures or malfunctions, often resulting in unplanned downtime and production losses.
+• Maintenance activities are triggered by equipment failures or malfunctions, often resulting in unplanned downtime and production losses.

-• Reactive Maintenance can be costly due to the expenses associated with emergency repairs, replacement parts, and lost productivity.
+• Reactive maintenance can be costly due to emergency repairs, replacement parts, and lost productivity.

 Types of Machine Learning Models Used in Predictive Maintenance